-I have over 30 years experience as a therapist.
-I offer individual therapy for children, adolescents and adults who have ADD/ADHD, addictions, trauma and/or “problems with living.”
+I have over 35 years experience as a therapist.
+I offer individual therapy and neurofeedback for children, adolescents and adults who have ADD/ADHD, addictions, trauma and/or “problems with living.”
 My ideal client experiences confusion, anxiety and questions his/her place in the world.
 Shame, guilt and suffering are barriers to living one’s life fully.
 Long held crippling experiences and beliefs can be changed within the therapeutic relationship to overcome those barriers and provide relief, success and joy.

 ADD/ADHD Symptoms of ADD/ADHD often are part of a diagnostic constellation which includes: intellectual giftedness, emotional diagnoses of Bi-polar disorder, anxiety, depression, social phobia and the proclivity for various addictions (food, drugs, alcohol, relationships).